segmentio/segment-docs/src/connections/destinations/add-destination.md

 > info ""
 > Each Segment Workspace has its own set of destinations, which are connected to the workspace's sources.
 When you add or modify a destination, make sure you're working with the correct workspace.

-> info "HLS customers can encrypt data flowing into their destinations"
+> info "Healthcare and Life Sciences (HLS) customers can encrypt data flowing into their destinations"
-> HLS customers with a HIPAA Eligible workspaces can encrypt data in fields marked as Yellow in the Privacy Portal before they flow into your destination.
+> HLS customers with a HIPAA eligible workspace can encrypt data in fields marked as Yellow in the Privacy Portal before they flow into an event stream, cloud mode destination.
 >
 > To learn more about data encryption, see the [HIPAA Eligible Segment documentation](/docs/privacy/hipaa-eligible-segment/#data-encryption).